zluvsand/github_profile/README.md

 [📚 7.
 Other additional resources](#additional-resources)</br>

 <a name="about-me"></a>
 ## 👽  1.
-About me
+About me section
-Adding "about me" section with emojis and text is a good starter.

-### 👽 1.1.
-Sample prompts
+Sample prompt:
 ### Hi there 👋
 * 👂 My name is ....</br>
 * 👩 Pronouns: ...</br>